-You can update, or upgrade, an OpenShift Container Platform cluster to a minor version by using the web console.
+You can update, or upgrade, an OpenShift Container Platform cluster by using the web console.

 The OpenShift Container Platform update service is the hosted service that provides over-the-air updates to both OpenShift Container Platform and Red Hat Enterprise Linux CoreOS (RHCOS).
 It provides a graph, or diagram that contain vertices and the edges that connect them, of component Operators.
 The edges in the graph show which versions you can safely update to, and the vertices are update payloads that specify the intended state of the managed cluster components.

 The Cluster Version Operator (CVO) in your cluster checks with the OpenShift Container Platform update service to see the valid updates and update paths based on current component versions and information in the graph.
 When you request an update, the OpenShift Container Platform CVO uses the release image for that update to upgrade your cluster.
 The release artifacts are hosted in Quay as container images.

 To allow the OpenShift Container Platform update service to provide only compatible updates, a release verification pipeline exists to drive automation.
 Each release artifact is verified for compatibility with supported cloud platforms and system architectures as well as other component packages.
 After the pipeline confirms the suitability of a release, the OpenShift Container Platform update service notifies you that it is available.

 Because the update service displays all valid updates, you must not force an update to a version that the update service does not display.